Workington

-Workington /ˈwɜːrkɪŋtən/ is a coastal town and civil parish in the Cumberland district of Cumbria, England.
+Workington /ˈwɜːrkɪŋtən/ is a coastal port town and civil parish in the Cumberland district of Cumbria, England.
 The town is at the mouth of the River Derwent on the west coast, 32 miles south-west of Carlisle and 8 miles north-east of Whitehaven.
 At the 2021 census the parish had a population of 25,448 and the built up area had a population of 21,275.

 Toponymy

 The place-name Workington is first attested in an Anglo-Saxon charter of 946, as Wurcingtun.
 It appears as Wirchingetona in about 1150, meaning "the town or settlement of Weorc or Wirc's people".
 The "Work" element is therefore derived from a person's name.

 History

 Between 79 and 122 CE, Roman forts, mile-forts and watchtowers were built along the Cumbrian coast, as defences against attacks by the Scoti of Ireland and the Caledonii, the most powerful tribe in what is now Scotland.
 The 16th century Britannia, written by William Camden, describes ruins of these defences.

 A Viking sword was discovered at Northside.
 This is seen to suggest there was a settlement at the river mouth.